Also known as

 Application

 DoD can be put as points on a sheet of paper against your story wall.
-But if you don't have a story wall and you are using Agile Software management tools such as Mingle/ScrumWorks/Rally .
-In that case it is generally put up in the wiki and cross referenced when story is done.
+In teams using a digital wall such as Mingle, ScrumWorks, GreenHopper or Rally, it is generally put up in the wiki and cross referenced when a story is completed.

 Consequences